cauterize-tools/cauterize/README.md

 ## Introduction

-Cauterize consists of several parts: a _schema language_ for describing ordinary data, a compiler to translate a schema into an intermediate representation known as a _specification_, and code generators that translate specifications into encoders and decoders.

-A schema is written by humans and it describes the semantic meaning in all types.

-The specification is created by the cauterize compiler and it describes all inferable information from the schema in order to make the creation of _code generators_ easier.

-Code generators consume the specification and output a library capable of encoding and decoding data represented by the schema.

 Cauterize is _first_ intended to serve the constraints of [hard real-time](http://en.wikipedia.org/wiki/Real-time_computing) embedded systems programming, but is still suitable for a variety of other situations.
 All